 Requiring two-factor authentication on the account

 You can require two-factor authentication for all agents and administrators.
-Once this setting is enabled, admins and agents will be required to set up two-factor authentication the next time they sign in.
-We recommend sending them a notification with a link to the Using two-factor authentication article in the Agents guide.
+Once this setting is turned on, admins and agents will be required to set up two-factor authentication the next time they sign in.
+We recommend sending them a notification with a link to the Using two-factor authentication article.

 By default, when you require two-factor authentication, agents and administrators only have to enter a passcode once every 30 days.
 They will always be asked for a passcode when they sign in from a different device for the first time.